 5. Take care

 SEO will increase traffic to your website, and help you build your business.
-But take care when optimising your site.
+But take care when optimising your site - above all your website must be user-friendly.

 Always remember your users